dougBelcher/100-days-of-code/log.md

 ### Day 19: 12 Jan 2019

-**Today's Progress**: A lot of videos on various subjects from Hak5 to Python to Web Scrapeing.
+**Today's Progress**: A lot of videos on various subjects from Hak5 to Python to Web Scraping.

 **Thoughts:** This has been a very productive day, not in getting code done but clearing up and cleaning up a lot of subjects that have been hanging out there for a very long time.